- Katalon Studio version 7.6.0 onwards

 - Select: Decide which locator for you to take action.

-- Verify if the found object is the one you expect
+Verify if the found object is the one you expect.
+You can select one or multiple suggested locators, then click:

-- Image-based testing: During recording and spying, you have to decide which elements whose pictures are taken for creating an image property.
+- Image-based testing: During recording and spying, you have to decide which elements will be captured as images to create an image property.
 It's sometimes hard to know which elements can be broken during execution.
-Thus, you have to take screenshots of them all manually; or predict certain elements should be backed up with an image.
+This means you have to capture them all manually, or decide that certain elements are likely to be resilient and should be backed up with an image.